techwillsaveus/brighteyes/README.md

 Do check out the READMEs on both the Processing Converter and Arduino SDPlayer for more details.

-This will be updated very soon to also include more demos and examples
+This will be updated very soon to also include more demos and examples.